-One of the goals of overhauling the federal income tax law was to simplify it, thereby making the process of filing taxes easier.
+One of the goals of overhauling the federal income tax code was to simplify it, thereby making the process of filing taxes easier.
 At least, that’s what proponents of the legislation said.

-Whether you agree or disagree with them, one thing is for sure: Filing taxes for 2018 will be anything but simple.
+Whether you agree or disagree with the changes in the code, one thing is for sure: Filing taxes for 2018 will be anything but simple.

-Most of the provisions of the Tax Cuts and Jobs Act — the official name of the tax law overhaul — take effect this year.
+Most of the provisions of the Tax Cuts and Jobs Act, the official name of the tax overhaul, take effect this year.
 That means your 2018 tax return — the one you will file in 2019 — will be the first one you file under a bunch of new rules.

 So, here are some key changes to the tax code that will affect most individual taxpayers next year when they sit down to tackle their 2018 return.

 Just keep in mind that not all of these changes will last long after 2018.
 Many changes affecting individual taxpayers will expire in the mid-2020s.
 For example, two of the biggest changes in the overhaul — redefined tax rates and increased standard deductions — are scheduled to expire in 2026.